Disposition (Scots law): Principle of traditio

 Scots law follows the principle that traditionibus non nudis pactis dominia rerum transferuntur: ownership is transferred by delivery (or other conveyance) and not by bare contract.
 As discussed above, a contract or delict only creates binding personal obligations, rights in rem (real rights) are not capable of transfer by contract alone.
 Instead a conveyance (Ie: a formal transfer of the property) is required.
-Personal rights, rights in personam, such as those like the Missives of Sale (ie: a contract for the sale of corporeal heritable property) alone does not transfer the real right of ownership in itself.
-Without a conveyance, ie: the deed of disposition, and public act (see below), real rights cannot be validly created in Scots law.
+Personal rights, rights in personam, such as those like the Missives of Sale (i.e.: a contract for the sale of corporeal heritable property) alone does not transfer the real right of ownership in itself.
+Without a conveyance, i.e.: the deed of disposition, and public act (see below), real rights cannot be validly created in Scots law.

 Intent and consent

 Where a voluntary transfer is made, the conveyance itself must be made with the intent and consent of both parties.
 The disponer (usually a Seller under a prior contract of sale) must have the intention to be divested of ownership and the disponee (usually a Buyer under a prior contract of sale) must have the intent to acquire the property.
 The intent and consent of both parties will be expressed in the disposition deed itself.